melisa1026/projects/unityGames/README.md

 3) **Poptropica island**: As a kid, I loved the game Poptropica, which is an adventure game.
 I made my own version of it.

-In this game I drew the scenes and characters, and I created C# scripts to manipulate them.

-I learned how to make player controls from scratch (walking, running, jumping, crouching), I learned how to use rigging for animation and how to make an adventure game. https://melpgames.itch.io/tropopica-tropican-plaza
+In this game I learned how to make player controls from scratch (walking, running, jumping, crouching), I learned how to use rigging for animation and how to make an adventure game. https://melpgames.itch.io/tropopica-tropican-plaza